Elizabeth I: East India Company

-The East India Company was formed to trade in the Indian Ocean region and China, and received its charter from Queen Elizabeth on 31 December 1600.
+Following successful privateering against Spanish and Portuguese vessels, English voyagers travelled the globe in search of riches.
+As a result, London merchants presented a petition to Elizabeth with the aim of delivering a decisive blow to the Spanish and Portuguese monopoly of far-eastern trade.
+On 31 December 1600 the merchants received its charter from Elizabeth, and the East India Company was formed to trade in the Indian Ocean region and China.
+James Lancaster commanded the first expedition the following year which was a success establishing its first factory at Bantum on Java in 1602.
 For a period of 15 years, the company was awarded a monopoly on English trade with all countries east of the Cape of Good Hope and west of the Straits of Magellan.
-Sir James Lancaster commanded the first expedition in 1601.
 The Company eventually controlled half of world trade and substantial territory in India in the 18th and 19th centuries.